TheOdinProject/curriculum/ruby/ruby.md

     > "I found a #{colorful_bugs.join(' and a ')} in the yard!"
     => "I found a caterpillar and a butterfly and a ladybug in the yard!"

-Advanced stuff:
+Advanced stuff (you don't need to know this right now):
-Remember how we could create a new array and fill it up with stuff using `Array.new(5, "thing")`?  `Array.new` also takes an optional argument that is a block and it will run it every time it needs to populate a new element.
+Remember how we could create a new array and fill it up with stuff using `Array.new(5, "thing")`?  `Array.new` also takes an optional argument that is a block and it will run that block every time it needs to populate a new element.
 Woah!
 We got a bit ahead of ourselves, but it's a cool feature to have floating in the back of your head.

     > Array.new(5){|item_index| item_index ** 2}
     => [0, 1, 4, 9, 16]    # It squared each index to populate the array!